Occupational Therapy For Adults

 What does dysphagia therapy involve?

 We understand, no two patients’ conditions are the same.
 As such, we strive to come up with a personalized therapy program that meets your unique needs.
-SoCal speech and swallow therapists will work with you to ensure that you take your meals and drink safely.
+Speak Live Play therapists will work with you to ensure that you take your meals and drink safely.
 Our swallowing therapy combines various techniques and treatment that helps to strengthen your swallowing muscles.
 The therapy involves

 • Treating your swallowing/chewing muscles